 Leftovers can be store in the refrigerator in an airtight container for up to a week.

 If you’re interested in preserving applesauce for the long term, you can make this Instant Pot applesauce recipe and follow these directions for processing it using a water bath method.

 ★ Did you make this Instant Pot applesauce?
 Don’t forget to give it a star rating below! ★

-Combine all ingredients in inner pot of instant pot.
+- Combine all ingredients in inner pot of the Instant Pot.

-Use a potato masher or the back of a spoon to mash the cooked apples into applesauce.
+- Use a potato masher or the back of a spoon to mash the cooked apples into applesauce.
 You can leave it as chunky as you like.
-(If you like really fine applesauce, run it through a sieve.)